dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-access.md

 ===

-The **Access** editor lets you manage access to your project.
-The editor works with security constraints files (`*.access`).
+The **Access** editor lets you manage access to your project through security constraints files (`*.access`).
 You can create multiple access constraints within your project as part of one security constraints file.

 ![Access Editor](../../../images/accesseditor.png)